Squash & Caramelized Onion Flatbreads

 These fancy-feeling flatbreads are just the pick-me-up we’ve been craving.
 We start by caramelizing onion with balsamic vinegar until it’s deeply sweet, tangy, and jammy.
 At the same time, we roast butternut squash with aromatic thyme until tender and fragrant.
 Then, we load it all onto crispy flatbreads with creamy ricotta and white cheddar and bake until golden and melty.
 Pizza night just got a major upgrade.

-Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.
+Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 • Lightly oil baking sheet used for squash.
 Place flatbreads on sheet.
 (For 4 servings, divide flatbreads between 2 lightly oiled sheets.) • Evenly spread flatbreads with ricotta mixture, then top with caramelized onion, squash, and mozzarella.

 • Bake flatbreads on top rack until edges are golden brown and cheese has melted, 10-12 minutes.
-(For 4 servings, bake on top and middle racks; swap rack positions halfway through baking.)
-Transfer to a cutting board and drizzle with remaining balsamic glaze to taste. • Slice into pieces, divide between plates, and serve.
+(For 4 servings, bake on top and middle racks; swap rack positions halfway through baking.) • Transfer to a cutting board and drizzle with remaining balsamic glaze to taste. • Slice into pieces, divide between plates, and serve.